Shippensburg Area School District Kindergarten Registration Information

 - Legal Documents involving custody issues (if applies)

-Step 3: Our Kindergarten events are March 20-23.
-Click here to pick your date and time.
+Step 3: Our Kindergarten evaluation makeup day is May 9, at James Burd Elementary.
+Click here to pick your time.
 All students will go through a screening process at these events before being enrolled in school to help us group students in the most effective way to help ensure the success of every student.
 You will be notified of the location of your event.

 If you experience any difficulties or after completing the registration form, please contact email@example.com or 717-530-2700, ext.
 1012.